usnistgov/ARIAC/docs/getting_started/updates.md

   - More information on the competition interface.
   - More information on the competition overview.
   - More information on the trial configuration files.
-- A graphical user interface to generate trial configuration files (documentation is coming).
+- A graphical user interface to generate trial configuration files.
 - The human challenge will be added at a later date.

 ## Release 2023, Jan 23 -- Beta Version